capsidjs/todomvc/README.md

-# TodoMVC of mangrove.js v0.1.0
+# TodoMVC with class-component.js v0.1.0